 An Expander may elect to accept or reject a temporary or final award of the portfolio of Incremental TCCs in its entirety.
 Partial Acceptances shall not be permitted.
 Expanders shall accept or reject their awards within 30 days of the date of the award notification.
-A final award of Incremental TCCs which the eExpander declines, or fails to accept, within 30 days of the date of its award notification, shall be null and void.
+A final award of Incremental TCCs which the Expander declines, or fails to accept, within 30 days of the date of its award notification, shall be null and void.

-An Expander that elects to accept a final award of Incremental TCCs shall inform the ISO, no later than the time that it accepts its final award, of the awarded Incremental TCCs duration.
+• An Expander that elects to accept a final award of Incremental TCCs shall inform the NYISO, no later than the time that it accepts its final award, of the awarded Incremental TCCs duration.
 Incremental TCCs shall have a duration of no fewer than twenty and no more than fifty years, starting on the date that the final award becomes effective, provided that their duration may not exceed the expected operating life of the associated Expansion.

-If the award of Incremental TCCs for an Expansion consists of more than one POI/POW combination, Secondary mMarket transfers of fewer than all of the final awarded Incremental TCCs associated with a given-the Expansion that were included in a final award-shall not be allowed, (i.e., an Expander may only make sSecondary mMarket transfers of all of the Incremental TCCs for all of the POI/POW combinations that were included in a final award for a given Expansion).
+If the award of Incremental TCCs for an Expansion consists of more than one POI/POW combination, Secondary Market transfers of fewer than all of the final awarded Incremental TCCs associated with the Expansion shall not be allowed (i.e., an Expander may only make Secondary Market transfers of all of the Incremental TCCs for all of the POI/POW combinations that were included in a final award for a given Expansion).
 This restriction shall not prohibit the sale of fewer than all of the Incremental TCCs included in a final award through a Centralized TCC Auction or a Reconfiguration Auction for a final award consisting of more than one POI/POW combination.

 If the final award of Incremental TCCs associated with a given Expansion consists of a single POI/POW combination, Secondary Market transfers of fewer than all of the final awarded Incremental TCCs associated with the Expansion may be permitted.
-POIs or POWs that originate from a single generating facility that is comprised of a set of individual units may be considered a single POI or POW for the purpose of this Secondary Market sale opportunity.
-1
+POIs or POWs that originate from a single generating facility that is comprised of a set of individual units may be considered a single POI or POW for the purpose of this Secondary Market sale opportunity.7

-To become Primary Holders, sSecondary mMarket transferees of Incremental TCCs shall be subject to all existing ISO credit requirements and may be subject to any future credit requirements that may be applied to TCCs with a duration longer than one year.
+To become Primary Holders, Secondary Market transferees of Incremental TCCs shall be subject to all existing NYISO credit requirements and may be subject to any future credit requirements that may be applied to TCCs with a duration longer than one year.